-Laboratory diagnosis of intestinal parasitic infections can be carried out by detection and identification of the parasites or their particular stages (ova/egg, cyst, larva or trophozoite) in the stool specimen.
+Laboratory diagnosis of intestinal parasitic infections can be done by detecting and identifying the parasites or their particular stages (ova/egg, cyst, larva, or trophozoite) in the stool specimen.

-Liquid & semi formed stool specimen should be examined within 30 minutes of collections to visualize motility of trophozoites (if Giardiasis/Amoebiasis is suspected).
-Further delay in examination may disintegrate the trophozoites.
+Liquid & semi-formed stool specimens should be examined within 30 minutes of collection to visualize the motility of trophozoites (if giardiasis/amoebiasis is suspected).
+Further delay in an examination may disintegrate the trophozoites.
 Formed stools may be examined up to 24 hours after passage.

 Intestinal Parasites found in Faeces

 |Protozoa or Helminth

 |Cystoisospora belli (Previously known as Isospora belli)